 14. Don’t use captchas on forms

-One study done over 6 months found that when forms use captchas, the company could lose out on 3.2% of all their conversions.
-Another study found that up to 30% of the captchas could be failed/incorrectly answered by people as they’re too hard to figure out.
+One study done over six months found that forms with CAPTCHAs could lose out on 3.2% of all conversions.
+Another study found that up to 30% of CAPTCHAs could be failed by real people because they were too hard to figure out.

 So instead, what do you do?

-If it’s a quote request or another type of form, you can use the “Honeypot” captcha technique.
-It involves using CSS to hide a form field that is supposed to be left blank.
-Every time the form is submitted you check the field and see if it’s blank, if not, mark it as spam but not delete it.
+If it’s a quote request or another type of form, you can use the “Honeypot” CAPTCHA technique.
+It uses CSS to hide a form field that’s supposed to be left blank.
+Every time the form is submitted, you check the field and see if it’s blank.
+If not, mark it as spam (but don’t delete it).